mpark4656/SMProject/README.md

 - Ping: Opens cmd.exe and continuously pings the specified machine name or IP Address with a click of the button - users can instantly find out whether the machine name can be resolved to an IP Address or whether the host has network connectivity
 - MSRA: Opens Microsoft Remote Assistance and attempts to connect to the specified machine with /offerRA parameter
 - RDC: Attempts Remote Desktop Connection to specified machine with /prompt parameter
-- UNC: Opens "Map a Network Drive" dialog window with UNC path sent to clipboard(Currently Bugged)
+- UNC: Opens "Map a Network Drive" dialog window with UNC path sent to clipboard
-- Add Checklist: Add a checklist to the Description (**Has not been implemented yet**)
+- Add Checklist: Add a checklist to the Description or send a checklist to the clipboard
 - Window can be enlarged.
 However, minimum size is enforced to maintain proper positions of GUI components

 ## Copyright